 Change sides to complete one repetition.
 Aim to perform eight reps to complete one set.
 Aim for three sets of this exercise.

 Sit on the floor with knees bent, feet about hip-distance apart, and core engaged.

 Next, hold the weight with both hands at chest level, lean back, lift the legs off the floor, then rotate your torso from right to left, lightly tapping it to the ground with each rep.

-Do 8 reps on each side to complete one set.
-Aim for three sets.
+Do eight reps on each side to complete one set.

 Featured Image Credit – Ville Cotimaki via Flickr